WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 _selection sort_, _merge sort_, _heapsort_, and _quicksort_) are all
 __comparison sorts__ (i.e. they determine the order of an input array by comparing elements).

+How to use Sorting:

+A really important algorithm design technique is to use sorting as a basic building block because many other problems become easy once a set of items is sorted.

+###<a id="sortingruntimes">Sorting Runtimes</a>

+Clever sorting algorithms exist that run in `O(n log n)` whereas naive sorting algorithms are really slow with `O(n^2)`.
+Let's look at some sample numbers for n:

+    n           n^2/4           n lg n
+    10          25              33
+    100         2500            664
+    1000        250000          9965
+    10000       25000000        132877
+    100000      2500000000      1660960

+###<a id="applicationsofsearching">Applications of Searching</a>

+Some sample applications of searching are:

+* __Searching__ - Search processing, meaning that we do a binary search test on whether an item is in a dictionary in `O (log n)` time, providing keys are all sorted
+* __Closest Pair__ - Given a set of `n` numbers, how do you find the pair of numbers that have the smallest difference between them.
+Once the numbers are sorted, the closest pair of numbers must lie next to each other somewhere in sorted order.
+  A linear-time scan through the sorted numbers completes the job for a total of `O (n log n)` time, including the sorting
+* __Element Uniqueness__ - Are there any duplicates in a given set of `n` items?
+  This is a special case of the above closest-pair problem, where the pair separated is by a gap of zero.
+The most efficient algorithm sorts the numbers and then does a linear scan through checking all adjacent pairs
+* __Frequency Distribution__ - Given a set of `n` items, which elements occurs the largest number of times in the set.
+If the items are sorted, we can sweep from left to right and count them, since all identical items will be lumped together during sorting

 ####<a id="insertionsort">Incremental: insertion sort</a>